Kat DeLuna: 2007–2008: Early success with 9 Lives

-DeLuna's debut album, 9 Lives, was released on August 7, 2007.
+DeLuna's debut studio album, 9 Lives, was released on August 7, 2007.
 The album peaked at number fifty-eight on the Billboard 200, selling 11,000 copies in its first week.
-The album has since sold near 200,000 copies in the United States.
 The album was also well received commercially in the international market.
 In Belgium, the album debuted inside the Top 20, peaking at number 16.
 The album reached the Top 20 in Finland, where it peaked at number 15 on the official album chart.
 In France, the album debuted at number 24.
 On the Ö3 Austria Top 40 chart, the album peaked at number 64.
 The album was successful in Poland, where it peaked at number 12 on the official albums chart.
 DeLuna chose to release "Am I Dreaming" as the second single.
 It began receiving airplay on Latin radio stations, leading to its peak of 26 on the U.S. Billboard Latin Tropical Airplay chart.
 Despite its early success in the Latin music industry, further plans for the single were immediately scrapped for unknown reasons, and a new single has yet to be chosen.

 At the Los Premios MTV Latinoamérica 2007 awards show, DeLuna won the Best New Artist award.
 In late 2007, DeLuna collaborated with Omarion on the single "Cut Off Time", which was the lead single from the Feel the Noise soundtrack.
 The song peaked at number 23 on the Bubbling Under Hot 100 Singles and at number 123 on the Hot 100.
 In December 2007 DeLuna announced that "Run the Show" would be the second single.
 It was released on January 15, 2008, for radio airplay.
 The US version of the song features rapper Busta Rhymes, while the international release of the single features Don Omar.
 The version on the album is different again, with guest vocals from Shaka Dee.
 The single has become one of DeLuna's biggest hits to date.
 "Run the Show" reached the Top 10 in several countries, including Finland, where it peaked at number 2; Belgium, where it reached number 5; and Romania, where it peaked at number 8.
 In the US, the failed to chart on the Hot 100.
 It did, however, peak at number 17 on the Bubbling Under Hot 100 singles chart.
 Despite its failure on the Hot 100, the single managed to rise to number 2 on the Hot Dance Club Play chart, only one spot lower than "Whine Up".
 After the release of "Run the Show", the album was re-released on Akon's record label.
 Due to the poor performance of the single in the US, plans for the album's re-release in America were scrapped.